 While most investors have trouble buying a position in a stock that’s just exploded higher, my studies over many years say that big earnings gaps tend to persist in that direction about seven out of 10 times.
-Some of my biggest winners have come from buying soon after big earnings gaps, including Facebook (FB), which I recommended in July 2013 after a huge 40% move in two weeks.
-FB went on to quadruple before topping out!
+Some of my biggest winners have come from buying soon after big earnings gaps, including Meta Platforms (META), which I recommended in July 2013 after a huge 40% move in two weeks.
+It went on to quadruple before topping out!

 However, there are two big ifs that go with buying big upside earnings gaps.
 First, the market has to be bullish.
 If the market is in a sharp downtrend and a stock gaps sharply higher, odds favor it will back-and-fill from there, so buying on the pop often leads to short-term losses.

 Second, the gap has to be decisive—if a stock rallies 3% or 4% on earnings, that’s nice, but it’s not showing jaw-dropping power either.
 To be a buyable earnings gap, the stock should move at least 6% or 7% (for a big-cap stock) or 10% or more (for mid caps and small caps) and soar clear of resistance going back many months.

 Also, it’s better (though not 100% necessary) if the stock is blasting out of a consolidation period.
 In other words, if the stock hasn’t done much over the past few months and then soars, it’s better than if the stock has been running higher for the past three months and gaps.

 Obviously, the bigger the gap, the harder it can be psychologically to buy the stock.
 If you have issues with that, consider buying a smaller amount and use a looser stop, giving your position room to consolidate if it has to.

 4. When your stock gaps down during earnings season, continue to follow your sell plan.